UBL-CR-412:A UBL invoice should not include the PaymentMeans PaymentDueDate

 Invoice will be rejected by PEPPOL/EN16931 validators.
 Safe to remove - these elements are explicitly prohibited in EN16931 and contain no required business data.

-UBL-CR-412 is a soft failure.
-The invoice may pass initial validation, but the non-compliant field can cause issues at the receiving end — tax authorities may flag it during audits, buyer ERP systems may fail to process it, or VAT reconciliation may produce mismatches.
-Fixing warnings before they accumulate prevents larger compliance gaps.
+UBL-CR-412 is a soft failure that can cause issues at the receiving end — tax audits, ERP processing, or VAT reconciliation mismatches.

 Invoice Navigator can automatically correct this error in your pipeline.
 The fix is applied with full audit evidence, so your compliance trail remains intact.